 Tips for Excellent LinkedIn Headshots

 Here are some good tips for headshots from a website called Headshots (they would know, right?), most notably, that a headshot is not a selfie.
 If you can’t afford a professional photographer, and if you’re a recent college grad you’re probably broke, ask a friend with a good camera to help you.
 The point is — don’t take the picture yourself!

 This Forbes article by Robin Ryan also has some very good guidance for LinkedIn headshots.
 I agree with her that you don’t necessarily need a professional photographer, but the photo needs to be recent and professional, so make sure to:

 - Focus on capturing your head, neck and possibly the top of your shoulders.
 This is a very small picture, but your eyes should be clearly visible.

 - Have a solid and not super busy/dense background.
 (You can change backgrounds in Photoshop — and if you don’t know how, someone on Fivr can probably do it for you for cheap.)
 However, I wouldn’t apply any filters.
 Just be you.

 - Smile.
 Don’t be overly serious or look annoyed/angry.
 Yes, I’ve seen many non-smiling, even angry-looking expressions on headshots; it’s a thing!

-- Wear professional clothing (no tank tops, muscle tees, bathing suits or off the shoulder tops).
+- Wear professional clothing (no tank tops, muscle tees, bathing suits, off the shoulder tops) or ski outfits.
 If you’re in a conservative field like banking or finance, make sure your clothing is conservative for the picture.
 Show them you already fit in!

 While not as critical as your headshot, you still need one.
 This is just one of those aspects of your profile that shows you understand the purpose of LinkedIn and your Intro Card — to help you stand out and to show people who you are as a professional and what inspires you.